John Adams: Historical reputation

-Franklin summed up what many thought of Adams when he said, "He means well for his country, is always an honest man, often a wise one, but sometimes, and in some things, absolutely out of his senses."
+Benjamin Franklin summarized what many thought of Adams, saying "He means well for his country, is always an honest man, often a wise one, but sometimes, and in some things, absolutely out of his senses."
 Adams strongly felt that he would be forgotten and underappreciated by history.
 These feelings often manifested themselves through envy and verbal attacks on other Founders.
 Edmund Morgan argues, "Adams was ridiculously vain, absurdly jealous, embarrassingly hungry for compliments.
 But no man ever served his country more selflessly."

-Historian George Herring argues that Adams was the most independent-minded of the Founders.
+Historian George C. Herring argued that Adams was the most independent minded of the Founders.
 Though he formally aligned with the Federalists, he was somewhat a party unto himself, at times disagreeing with the Federalists as much as he did the Republicans.
-He was often described as "prickly", but his tenacity was fed by decisions made in the face of universal opposition.
-Adams was often combative, which diminished presidential decorum, as he admitted in his old age: "[As President] I refused to suffer in silence.
+He was often described as prickly, but his tenacity was fed by decisions made in the face of universal opposition.
+Adams was often combative, as he admitted: "[As President] I refused to suffer in silence.
 I sighed, sobbed, and groaned, and sometimes screeched and screamed.
 And I must confess to my shame and sorrow that I sometimes swore."
 Stubbornness was seen as one of his defining traits, a fact for which Adams made no apology.
 "Thanks to God that he gave me stubbornness when I know I am right," he wrote.
 His resolve to advance peace with France while maintaining a posture of defense reduced his popularity and contributed to his defeat for reelection.
 Most historians applaud him for avoiding an all-out war with France during his presidency.
 His signing of the Alien and Sedition Acts is almost always condemned.

-According to Ferling, Adams's political philosophy fell "out of step" with the way that the country was heading.
+According to Ferling, Adams's political philosophy fell "out of step" with national trends.
 The country tended further away from Adams's emphasis on order and the rule of law and towards the Jeffersonian vision of liberty and weak central government.
-In the years following his retirement from public life, as first Jeffersonianism and then Jacksonian democracy grew to dominate American politics, Adams was largely forgotten.
-When his name was mentioned, it was typically not in a favorable way.
-In the 1840 presidential election, Whig candidate William Henry Harrison was attacked by Democrats on the false allegation that he had once been a supporter of John Adams.
+In the years following his retirement, as first Jeffersonianism and then Jacksonian democracy grew to dominate American politics, Adams was largely forgotten.
+In the 1840 presidential election, Whig candidate William Henry Harrison was attacked by Democrats on the false allegation that he had been a supporter of John Adams.
 Adams was eventually subject to criticism from states' rights advocates.
 Edward A. Pollard, a strong supporter of the Confederacy during the American Civil War, singled out Adams, writing: